cboettig/labnotebook/_posts/2011-09-12-pretty-darn-good-control-working-group.markdown

 - ecology
 tags:
 - NIMBioS
-- PDG Control
+- pdg-control
 - warning-signals
 ---

 Monday, August 12
 8:00 Coffee & Breakfast at NIMBioS
-8:45 Welcome to NIMBioS (Lou Gross, Director of NIMBioS) 9:00 Intro to the PDG Control Working Group (Paul Armsworth) 9:30 Introductions by each Working Group Participant 5-minute self-introduction to the group, including your background, expertise, and current work 10:30 Break
+8:45 Welcome to NIMBioS (Lou Gross, Director of NIMBioS) 9:00 Intro to the pdg-control Working Group (Paul Armsworth) 9:30 Introductions by each Working Group Participant 5-minute self-introduction to the group, including your background, expertise, and current work 10:30 Break